Applied Cloud Computing Wins CIO Choice Award for Application Modernization - www.lokmattimes.com

 Thane (Maharashtra) [India], February 6: Applied Cloud Computing (ACC) has solidified its position as the leader in application modernization with a resounding win at the esteemed CIO Choice Award for Application Modernization.
 This prestigious accolade underscores ACC’s unparalleled expertise in executing legacy to cloud-native and open-source modernization, containerization, modern DevOps, managed analytics, Database Modernization, Process Modernization, and Application Modernization projects with exceptional precision.
 At the heart of ACC’s success lies its flagship product, Atlas AMP, serving as the cornerstone in every organization’s modernization journey.

 The CIO Choice Awards hold a special place in the IT industry, honoring the top technology solutions that greatly benefit businesses.
-"Businesses today should no longer be held back by outdated technology.
-Our any-to-any language modernization and cloud-native microservices break down silos, boost agility, and unlock the complete potential of your applications." said Shubho Pramanik, SVP - Digitalization, while receiving the award.
-"This award is a great recognition of our team's hard work and dedication to empowering businesses to achieve their digital transformation goals."
+“Business no longer held back by outdated technology.
+Our Any-to-Any language modernization and cloud-native microservices break down silos, boost agility, Unlock the complete potential of your applications.” said Shubho Pramanik, SVP – Digitalization, while receiving the award.
+“This award is a great recognition of our team’s hard work and dedication to empowering businesses to achieve their digital transformation goals.”

 Lakhvinder Singh Gill, Global Head of Cloud Practice at ACC, added “Today agility is paramount.
 Atlas AMP is an empowering platform that helps ditch legacy apps and embrace the cloud’s limitless potential with unparalleled speed, security, and cost-effectiveness.
 Receiving the CIO Choice Award for Application Modernization fills us with immense pride, and it serves as a resounding acknowledgement to the incredible dedication and capability of our team.”
 Being chosen as the winner in the Application Modernization category is a true testament to Atlas AMP’s capabilities and its transformative impact on businesses.